top of page

 When you pack a waste-free lunch, both the health of our planet and your family will benefit by:

-• Staying Healthy: Single-use plastic containers have chemicals that can leach into food, especially when microwaved, that are unhealthy for us.
+• Stay Healthy: Single-use plastic containers have chemicals that can leach into food, especially when microwaved, that are unhealthy for us.
 Reusable items provide a safer choice for storing food since they contain fewer chemicals, especially when made of stainless steel or glass.
 Also, packing fruits and veggies that you love will entice you to eat and not waste them.
 And, we all know that fruits and veggies are healthy fuel for our bodies!

 The ultimate goal?
 Send zero trash to the landfill.
-(That's YOUR fun challenge!)
+(That's your fun challenge!)

 school lunch with fruit